ppy/osu-wiki/wiki/Contests/VMC/3/en.md

 - Each team must again submit **two (2) completely new maps**, one for each swapped song.
 - **The twist:** These new maps must reflect a different interpretation of the songs than in the PARALLEL Round.
   - Maps that are overly similar to their original versions will receive heavy penalties during judging.
-- If you're confident your team will survive the screening phase, you may begin work on this round before results are announced.
+- If you are confident your team will survive the screening phase, you may begin work on this round before results are announced.

 ### DUET round

 - The **top 6 teams** from the SWAP Round advance to this final phase.
 - Both team members will **collaborate directly** to create a **single cohesive mapset** for a selected song.
-- **Every difficulty in the submission must be created collaboratively**.
+- **Every difficulty in the submission must be created collaboratively.**

 This three-phase structure challenges teams to demonstrate:

 - Individual skill and creativity in the PARALLEL Round,
 - Adaptability and innovation in the SWAP Round, and
 - Collaborative harmony and teamwork in the DUET Round finale.